Adam Tangata: Avignon

 Tangata signed for Sporting Olympique Avignon of the Super XIII, the top tier of French Rugby League on the 18th November 2025.

+Halifax (return)

+Tangata returned to Halifax after the conclusion of the 2026 Super XIII season, beginning his fourth spell with the club.
+He made his first appearance since re-joining on 12th July 2026 versus Oldham, scoring a try in the process.

 International career

 He represented his nation in the 2013 Rugby League World Cup.

 Adam was named in the Cook Islands squad for the 2017 Rugby League World Cup qualifying match against Tonga.